 |Data provider||Read||Finbourne||Provided with LUSID|

-Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and read holding data in LUSID.
+Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and read relationship type data stored in LUSID.
 This should automatically be the case if you are the domain owner.

-Lusid.Portfolio.Holding has parameters that enable you to filter or refine a query.
+Lusid.Relationship.Definition has parameters that help you to filter or refine a query.

 To list available parameters, their data types, default values, and an explanation for each, run the following query using a suitable tool:

 select FieldName, DataType, ParamDefaultValue, Description from Sys.Field where TableName = 'Lusid.Relationship.Definition' and FieldType = 'Parameter';

 Lusid.Relationship.Definition returns a table of data populated with particular fields (columns).
 You can return a subset of these fields.